Ever caught yourself scrolling through a quote board and stopping dead at a line that feels like it’s speaking straight to your soul?

 Your relationship with a quote evolves.
 Re‑read it every few months and ask:

-If the answer changes, you might add a new note or even replace the quote with another that fits your current stage But it adds up..
+If the answer changes, you might add a new note or even replace the quote with another that fits your current stage And that's really what it comes down to..

 Common Mistakes – What Most People Get Wrong